sciZer0/7/v/README.md

 <b>About Today's States</b>

-Gensler says that every token other than bitcoin is securities because you can find a website, you can find a group of entrepreneurs and finally, there’s a group in the middle and the public is anticipating profits based on that group.
+Gensler says that every blockchain token other than bitcoin is securities because you can find a website, you can find a group of entrepreneurs and finally, there’s a group in the middle and the public is anticipating profits based on that group.

 But, according to Gensler's logic, the Bitcoin token is also securites because you can find a website, you can find a group of entrepreneurs and finally, there’s a group in the middle (core devs and miners) and the public is anticipating profits based on that group.